-Do you love cannabis but hate the price at the dispensary?
+if you’re like us you love cannabis, but hate the price at the dispensary?

 Interested in growing your own cannabis flower?

-It may seem like a pretty daunting task.
-Buying seeds can feel a little “dirty” the first time.
+Yes, it may seem like a daunting task and buying seeds can feel “dirty” the first time.
 Finding the right tools can be overwhelming.
 Staying safe can be a consistence worry in the back of the mind.

 Still, go for it!
 Just start with the basics of growing cannabis at home.
 Stick with what’s necessary to get up and running with your very own — and very private — grow process.

-Let us take you to that next step, because, it’s worth it!
+Let us guide you to through that next steps because, trust us, it’s worth it!
 Nothing more gratifying than after that first toke — or bite — of home grown cannabis.

 Why Setup Your Own Grow Space?